[This essay is part of the Solutions series.]

 “Every one pursues his goal.
 Compete with each other in performing good deeds.
 Wherever you are, God will bring you all together.
 God has power over all things.”

 This incentive is what brings a society together.
 If you are working in God’s State, then you are literally doing God’s work.
 The claim that this is a much greater incentive than working for the “bottom line” of a corporate entity, is practically self evident, for all those who believe in God.
-In such a system, “work” itself equals doing good, and whoever does the most good, wins.
-Not whoever has the fastest car, or the biggest house etc. You may also desire and work towards such unnecessary luxuries if you wish, but they will not count towards any favor from God, and no one will be impressed with such toys in a truly Quranic society, within a Quranic State.
+Yes, material inequality in outcomes can still exist in such a system.
+But with the important distinction that here “work” itself equals doing good, and whoever does the most good, wins.
+Not whoever has the fastest car, or the biggest house etc. Unlike in Weber’s protestant work ethic, material success does not equal spiritual rank.
+You may also desire and work towards such unnecessary luxuries if you wish, but they will not count towards any favor from God, and no one will be impressed with such toys in a truly Quranic society, within a Quranic State.

 The aim of the Quran is to spur a paradigm shift for society.
 Zakaat is one of the instruments of purifying one’s self, so as to compete with each other for God’s favor, and this also explains the other meaning of zakaat (“to purify”) as indicated earlier (91:9).
 The Quran also declares that: “Allah has bought from the believers their lives and their wealth because the Garden will be theirs” (9:111.)
 Heaven does not come cheap in Islam, certainly not with the 2.5% annual ‘zakaat tax’ rate, as is prevalent in our ‘muslim countries.’